 Preparing a Civic-Minded Graduate with Real-Life, Hands-On Learning ...

-Service learning combines conventional academic instruction with participation in direct, meaningful community service.
-More than a volunteering opportunity, service learning furthers educational goals while promoting a sense of civic responsibility and community commitment.
-From focused instruction and concept discussions with classmates to practical, real-world application and after-the-fact reflection and assessment, the learning process becomes a much richer and more well-rounded experience.
+Students engage in classroom activities and discussions and perform local service projects related to their academic coursework.
+More than a volunteering opportunity, service learning furthers educational goals while promoting civic responsibility.
+From focused instruction and concept discussions with classmates to practical, real-world application, coupled with reflection and assessment, the learning process becomes a much richer and more well-rounded experience.

 News & Events